tuva-health/docs/docs/welcome.md

 But more than success we've experienced failure and frustration.
 For example, it can take weeks to answer common questions like which patients are receiving standard of care treatment for a given disease.
 Worse, when you finally arrive at an answer serious questions about data quality and validity commonly call the results into question.

-So after several decades, healthcare data is in crisis, and to date we haven't focused on solving the problem.
+So after several decades, healthcare data is in crisis, and as an industry we haven't seriously focused on solving the problem.

 ### The Healthcare Data Transformation Problem